“The Land of Dreams Begins”

 It is easier said than done, of course.
 Mourning is an emotion that arises from the experience of loss.
 We can’t just conjure up an emotion of grief unless we are aware of a loss, so the question is, while we are all too aware of the reasons for the mourning of the aboriginal people, have we suffered losses as well in the course of Australia’s history of which we are not conscious?
 I can think of three.
 If I thought further, I’m sure I could conjure up more, but I trained in the day when three-point sermons were all the rage, so three is a good place to stop.

 As well as a loss of contentment, surely there must be a loss of integrity if one thinks about it.
-In our society, living off the earning of crimes is itself a crime.
+In our society, living off the earnings of crimes is, itself, a crime.
 But more to the point, if we live off of that which belongs to another, how can we feel good about ourselves.

 During the political debate about saying ‘sorry’ to the aboriginal people during the time of the Howard government, the anti-apology side argued that present day people are not responsible for the crimes of their ancestors, which is certainly a valid argument; no one is responsible for the acts of their predecessors.
 However, if we happily benefit from the proceeds of the crimes of our predecessors, are we not complicit in their crimes after the fact.
 A very significant percentage of the wealth of this nation, and yours, too, unless you earned it overseas, has been derived from the land that was taken from the original inhabitants.
 We can’t really do much about that; we can’t change history, but we can grieve the loss of our integrity, our innocence, our contentment.